Father & Son Fishing in Scotland – Trout, Salmon, Pike, Saltwater

 My son is only 5 years old, and I dream of the day we can fish together.
 I’ve slowly been introducing him to fishing and he can now identify every freshwater fish in Scotland.

 Fishing is a pursuit that draws on our survival skills and hunter-gatherer instincts.
 Sharing such a primal bonding experience with your son is a deep-rooted, and rewarding experience.

 Doug Topken from New York, enjoyed a pike fishing trip with Alba last year and brought his son Trevor.
 Trevor was no ordinary angler.
 He was a pro competition Bass fisherman.
 A lad who had the ability to adapt to our tackle instantly and cast with unnerving accuracy.
 In fact, Doug was a great angler too.
 Trevor was a chip off the old block.
-The skills required to catch Bass are useful?when lure fishing for pike, Trevor’s accurate?casting was very impressive indeed.
+The skills required to catch Bass are not dissimilar to techniques for lure fishing for pike.
+Trevor’s accurate casting was very impressive indeed.
 Watch Trevor Catching a pike in Scotland

 Father and daughter Fishing trips Scotland are also extremely popular.
 We have delivered these on many occasions.
 Danny Levaq and his daughter Melissa came fishing in Scotland for pike with a film crew for a Belgian TV show.
 You can see Danny living his dream, and catching a Big Pike in Scotland here

 Surely a Father and Son fishing trip can only be bettered by a father and two sons?
 This lovely family enjoyed catching a dozen big trout.
 It was an escape for them, away from the bustle of London to enjoy a fly fishing trip for trout near Glasgow.
 The venue is a private trout fishery located 30 minutes west of Glasgow and close to Loch Lomond.
 Ideal for private fishing parties as it sits within a private estate.